SFarazH/SFarazH/README.md

-💻 Currently working in React, Django and Firebase
+💻 Currently working in MERN!

-👨‍🎓 Pursuing B.Tech in Computer Science
+👨‍🎓 B.Tech in CSE w/ Honors in Data Science

-🌱 Learning Node

 🚀 Aim to contribute to open-source projects